zoontek/react-native-localize/README.md

 ### findBestLanguageTag()

-Returns the best language tag possible and its reading direction (⚠️ **it respects the user preferred languages list order, see [explanations](https://github.com/zoontek/react-native-localize/issues/57#issuecomment-508456427)**).
+Returns the best language tag possible and its reading direction.
 Useful to pick the best translation available.

+> [!INFO]
+>
+> It respects the user preferred languages list order, see [explanations](https://github.com/zoontek/react-native-localize/issues/57#issuecomment-508456427)

 #### Method type